 Throughout the years, keeping pets has been seen as an emergence of social support that excludes the complicated role of the family in one's life.
-Anecdotally, the most common form of human-animal interaction is pet ownership, which results in improved physical and mental health for owners.
-Animal-assisted therapy (AAT) has gained popularity among college and university counseling centers with its effective option for students who struggle with anxiety and stress (Stewart et al., 2014).
+Anecdotally, the most common form of humananimal interaction is pet ownership resulting in improved physical and mental health for owners.
+Animal-Assisted Therapy (AAT) has gained popularity among college and university counseling centers with its effective option for students who struggle with anxiety and stress (Stewart et al., 2014).
 Attachment or bond with pets can be formed and serve as attachment figures.
-A 1994 study of Karen, as cited by Lytle (2021), has defined that having a relationship with a living creature other than a person allows the individual to have a wide range of behaviors and interactions; as such, it indicates that relationships- proximity seeks a haven, secure base, and separation distress.
+In 1994 study of Karen, as cited by Lytle (2021), has defined that having a relationship with a living creature other than a person allows the individual to have a wide range of behavior and interaction; as such, it indicates that relationshipsproximity seeks a haven, secure base, and separation distress.
 Nowadays, people are becoming more and more interested in owning or adopting a domestic pet.
 A study by Stanley et al. (2012) showed that pets have several psychological advantages over ownership.
-The first benefit is decreased loneliness since they offer company and frequently encourage human contact, engagement, and socializing.
+The first benefit is a decrease in loneliness since they offer company and frequently encourage human contact, engagement, and socializing.
 Recent studies have found a connection between having a pet in the home and having good self-esteem in kids and teenagers, particularly regarding cognitive development.